rsa-tools/motif_databases/README.md

 # rsa-tools/motif_databases

-Collections of transcription factor binding motifs installed in the different servers of Regulatory Sequence Analysis Tools (RSAT).
+Collections of transcription factor binding motifs installed in the different servers of [http://rsat.eu](Regulatory Sequence Analysis Tools) (RSAT).

 This repository contains collections of cis-regulatory motifs imported from different sources, as well as supplementary data of individual articles.
 Some collections have a LICENSE file describing the terms of use.